nebuly-ai/optimate/README.md

 ### **Product design**

-`nebullvm` is shaped around **4 building blocks** and leverages a modular design to foster scalability and integration of new acceleration components across the stack.
+`AutoBoost` is shaped around **4 building blocks** and leverages a modular design to foster scalability and integration of new acceleration components across the stack.

 - [x]  **Converter:** converts the input model from its original framework to the framework backends supported by `nebullvm`, namely PyTorch, TensorFlow, and ONNX.
 This allows the Compressor and Optimizer modules to apply any optimization technique to the model.
 - [x]  **Compressor:** applies various compression techniques to the model, such as pruning, knowledge distillation, or quantization-aware training.